jtidal/jtidal.github.io/about/policies/eClassroom.md

 <li>Classes must leave the room as they found it, and instructors must remain with their students</li>
 </ul>

-<p>Please know that scheduling library instruction sessions takes priority throughout the year.
+<p>Please know that scheduling <a href="https://library.citytech.cuny.edu/services/faculty/teaching/request.html">library instruction sessions</a> takes priority throughout the year.
 To request use of L540, please email <a href="mailto:aleonard@citytech.cuny.edu">Prof. Anne Leonard</a> one week in advance of your desired date.
 There is usually more flexibility and availability at these times:</p>

 <ul>
 <li>After November Break</li>